squidmin/spring-labs/src/main/java/org/squidmin/spring/basics/README.md

 <figcaption align="center"><b>Collaborative filtering</b></figcaption>
 </figure>

-1. We've created a subpackage called **section2** inside the `org.squidmin.basics.movierecommendersystem` package for the code example shown in this lesson.<br/><br/>The package contains the `MovieRecommenderSystemApplication.java`, `RecommenderImplementation.java`, and `ContentBasedFilter.java` files from the previous lesson.
+1. We've created a subpackage called **section2** inside the `org.squidmin.spring.basics.movierecommendersystem` package for the code example shown in this lesson.<br/><br/>The package contains the `MovieRecommenderSystemApplication.java`, `RecommenderImplementation.java`, and `ContentBasedFilter.java` files from the previous lesson.
    <br/><br/>
 2. Changing the type of filter from **content based** to **collaborative** would call for a change in the code of the `RecommenderImplementation` class.<br/><br/>First, let's create a class `CollaborativeFilter`, which, like the `ContentBasedFilter` class, has one method `getRecommendations()` as follows: